keesiemeijer/php-basics-tutorial/README.md

 );
 ```

-Arrays containing other arrays are called "multidimensional" arrays.
-The arrays inside an array are called "nested" arrays.
+Arrays containing other arrays are called `multidimensional arrays`.
+The arrays inside a multidimensional array are called `nested arrays`.

 #### Adding Values to a Nested Array
 Use an existing array key inside square brackets to target the nested array (you want to update).
 Add square brackets with a unique new key right after it to add a value.